ray-project/ray/doc/source/tune/tutorials/tune-stopping.rst

     )
     tuner.fit()

-There are a few options for restoring an experiment:
+There are a few options for resuming an experiment:
 "resume_unfinished", "resume_errored" and "restart_errored".
 See ``Tuner.restore()`` for more details.

 ``path`` here is determined by the ``air.RunConfig.name`` you supplied to your ``Tuner()``.